-Metamucil is a fiber supplement that can be taken in order to have regular bowel movements.
-This can treat a person’s constipation issues and help in avoiding hemorrhoid problems too.
-When used as directed, using Metamucil has no known harmful side effects in people.
+Metamucil is a fiber supplement used for normalizing bowel movements.
+It assists with constipation issues and can alleviate some hemorrhoid problems as well.
+When used as directed, using Metamucil isn’t known to have harmful side effects in people.

-Are you considering giving Metamucil for your pet dog too?
+Are you considering giving Metamucil to your pet dog?
 There are known cases of dogs having irregular bowel movements and this can cause stress to these lovely creatures as well.
 Not being able to expel stools everyday can make your pet dog uncomfortable and it can even affect their general mood.

 So what can you do if you notice that constipation is driving your canine friend crazy?
 Should you give your pet dog Metamucil from your medicine cabinet?